 As you pull the V-bar down to the front of your body, make sure to lean back slightly, rather than remaining upright.

 If you stay too upright, and pull the bar down in a straight line, you’ll end up pulling towards the clavicles.

 But with a slight backward lean, the bar will come down to the sternum.
-This a healthier position for your shoulders, as well as maximizing lat activation.
+This a healthier position for your shoulders, as well as maximizing activation of the lat muscles.